Liège: Folklore

-The "Le Quinze Août" celebration takes place annually on 15 August in Outremeuse and celebrates the Virgin Mary.
+The Le Quinze Août celebration takes place annually on 15 August in Outremeuse and celebrates the Virgin Mary.
 It is one of the biggest folkloric displays in the city, with a religious procession, a flea market, dances, concerts, and a series of popular games.
 Nowadays these celebrations start a few days earlier and last until the 16th.
 Some citizens open their doors to party goers, and serve "peket", the traditional local alcohol.
 This tradition is linked to the important folkloric character Tchantchès (Walloon for François), a hard-headed but resourceful Walloon boy who lived during Charlemagne's times.
 Tchantchès is remembered with a statue, a museum, and a number of puppets found all over the city.
+The Le Quinze Août celebrations conclude on 16 August with the procession and burial of Matî l'Ohê, the ceremonial ham bone.

 Liège hosts one of the oldest and biggest Christmas Markets in Belgium, and the oldest kermesse, the Foire de Liège held each year from 28 October.